 Abby, you recently responded to a letter from an adoptive parent who wanted to share how she informed her child about his being adopted.
 Her solution was to celebrate his “Gotcha Day,” the day he joined their family.
 By making it a party day she hoped to take the sting out of telling him he was adopted (how and when to tell are a whole ‘nother issue).

-While the intent of this unfortunate term is positive, the reality is a bit off the mark.
+While the intent of this unfortunate term is positive, the reality is off the mark.
 It is good that Mom wants to strengthen her relationship with her child and tell him the truth, and you affirmed her celebration of this significant day.
 But please consider why “Gotcha Day” needs further evaluation.

 - First, “Gotcha” focuses on the parental experience instead of the child’s.